About the Press

 No. Although I do publish politically charged work from the left, the press’s catalogue shows a wide variety of interests, voices, and subject matter.
 Some of it is explicitly political, some of it isn’t.
 In asserting an anti-capitalist position, my primary concern is with how the press itself is run: its material practices and its position outside of institutional cultures and financial ties.
 I take care of those things on my end as publisher, and the poetry itself is free to be whatever it wants.
 For more detailed thoughts about capitalism, publishing, and poetry-as-counterculture, see my writing here and here.

-What does "handmade chapbooks" mean?
+What does "home-printed chapbooks" mean?

 Although I use a laser printer, not letterpress, I do print the books myself at home.
 I also edit, design, assemble, fold, staple, and trim the booklets myself.
 While these services are offered by printers and big stores like Staples, I prefer to do it on my own.
 It costs nothing and gives me more control, allowing me to adjust and fine-tune the design with greater ease.